10 Jul 2019 Letter from the Founder

 4p-, also known as Wolf-Hirschhorn Syndrome (WHS), is an extremely rare chromosome disorder which causes mild to severe mental and physical handicaps, organ failure, oral defensiveness, and developmental delays.
 Early intervention such as physical, occupational, and speech therapy have proven to be vital in the development of children with 4p-.
 There have been 600+ cases reported since its discovery in the 1960’s, thirteen of which are known in Indiana, one of which is my daughter.
 With so few 4p- children and the lack of funding, new research and information is limited.
 4p- is one of the 6,000-8,000 “rare diseases” that affect as many as 30 million people worldwide, 50% of which are children.
 While Kammy’s Kause directly supports the 4p- Support Group our hope is to increase awareness about “rare diseases” in general, they NEED our help to be properly diagnosed.

 Shortly after my daughter was diagnosed I discovered the 4p- Support Group online and joined immediately.
-The compassion, empathy and knowledge found within the support group helped immensly in the early intervention with Kammy.
+The compassion, empathy and knowledge found within the support group helped immensely in the early intervention with Kammy.
 Not long after joining the group though I recognized an enormous need for funding.
 The annual income for the 4p- Support Group was around $800 when I first joined.
 After learning this, I organized the first Kammy’s Kause in which raised $1,000.
-What started as an afternoon event with 5 local bands, 50 attendees, and my parents selling candy bars and sodas has progressed into a 2- day music festival with 22 regional bands, thousands of attendees, Kammy’s Ride, Kid Zone, Silent AuKtion and sponsors through out the midwest.
+What started as an afternoon event with 5 local bands, 50 attendees, and my parents selling candy bars and sodas has progressed into an all day music festival with 14 local bands, thousands of attendees, Kammy’s Ride, Kid Zone, Silent AuKtion and sponsors through out the midwest.
 It never ceases to amaze me how the bands, volunteers, and families continue to support this event year after year.

-We are very excited to announce that Hoosier Park Racing and Casino has decided to partner with us and host the 15th Annual Kammy’s Kause on Saturday, August 11th and Sunday, August 12th!
-With them, we will be able to raise more money, create more change and give more love than we were able to before.
+We are very excited to announce that the 16th Annual Kammy’s Kause will be held on Main Street in Fortville, Indiana on Saturday, September 14th and will be a FREE event for the public!
+With the support of the Town of Fortville, we will be able to raise more money, create more change and give more love than we were able to before.
 There is something unexplainable that happens within us when we reach out and help someone whose needs are greater than our own; this is the heartbeat of Kammy’s Kause.

 The continued support from our community is imperative and YOU have the opportunity to create a ripple by supporting the only fundraiser of its kind in the United States, Kammy’s Kause.